GSA/Section508.gov/_posts/2018-09-25-blog-executive-guide-to-federal-IT-accessibility-released.md

 created: 1537886806
 tags: Policy-and-Management
 description: The federal government strives to deliver a level of service comparable to that of the best private sector organizations.
 As more government services move online, we have a responsibility to ensure equal access to services, particularly for people living with a disability.
-topic: "Manage (program)"
+topic: "Manage"
-sub-topic: "Manage Accessibility for IT Program/Project Managers"
+sub-topic: "Roles & Responsibilities"
 audience:
-- "Agency Head (head)"
+- "Agency Heads"
-- "Chief Information Officer (cio)"
+- "Chief Information Officers (CIO)"
-- "Chief Acquisition Officer (cao)"
+- "Chief Acquisition Officers (CAO)"
-- "Manager/Exec (exec)"
+- "Manager & Supervisor"
-- "508 Program Manager (508pm)"
+- "Section 508 Program Managers"
-resource-type: "Blog article (blog)"
+resource-type: "Blog"
-format: "HTML (html)"
+format: "HTML"
 ---